isabelandreatta1/Info-Science/Journal.md

             rect(x,y,50,50)
             x = x + 100
         y = y + 100
-    #This are the odd rows
+    #These are the odd rows
     y = 50
     global offset
     for row in range(5):